 For a while, I was receiving newsletters from more than 50 CVBs that were courting me to visit their destinations.
 By keeping them on my radar, I found they offered me plenty of opportunities for new stories.

-For example, I’ve made three trips to Arizona and produced more than one dozen stories for them, in print and online.
+For example, I’ve made three trips to Arizona and produced more than one dozen stories for them, in print media and online.

 Another destination packed full of story opportunities is Alaska.
 I’ve had three lengthy FAM tours there, have been treated like royalty every time, and produced numerous stories.